bhatipradeep/CodeZera/README.md

 ## Problem that our project addresses

 In the times of corona pandemic the main concern of all residents is how to reach a destination without going through hotspots or in which we have least exposure to hotspots.
-Since Unlock procedure has started there is no containment zones of 200-300m radius created as they were initially, instead now only the building is being sealed that too just a banner is put outside the building ith no restrictions in going in and out.
+Since Unlock procedure has started there is no containment zones of 200-300m radius created as they were initially, instead now only the building is being sealed that too just a banner is put outside the building with no restrictions in going in and out.
 Thus to be safe from exposure to covid infected patients we need a route which goes through as many least hotspots as possible.

 ### Prerequisites